HabanaAI/Model-References/TensorFlow/computer_vision/Unet2D/README.md

 | Gaudi2  | 1.11.0             | 2.12.1         | Training |

 ## Changelog
+### 1.12.0
+- Removed limited number of nodes inserted into a single HPU graph.

 ### 1.11.0

 - Limited number of nodes inserted into a single HPU graph to improve model performance.